Cloudy Water in Natural Pool: Causes, Fixes and Prevention - Troubleshooting guide for UK natural swimming pools

 Will adding more plants fix cloudy water?

 Often yes.
 Plants compete with algae for nutrients and provide biological filtration.
 However, if cloudiness persists, check other factors: circulation rates, nutrient sources (fertiliser, debris), and regeneration zone size.
-Plants alone can
+Plants alone can't compensate for fundamental design issues.

 Should I ever use chemicals in a natural pool?